agupta01/segregation-measure/README.md

 # segregation-measure

-This is the code for the project "Quantifying the Effects of Redlining on Racial Segregation in America's Urban Centers".
+This is the code for the project "Coloring Inside the Lines: The Jagged Legacy of the HOLC Neighborhood Risk Maps".
 Below you will find information on how to build the data product and reproduce the findings of the study.

 ## Requirements